jackyzha0/quartz/content/notes/governance.md

 - Token holders
 - Blockchain team

 ## On chain governance
 users within the chain directly vote on decisions to be made, changes are then made automatically depending on the outcome - this all happens intra-protocol

 some say this method is dangerous [^1] because it uses a one-vote-per-person system, and therefore is vulnerable to the [sybil-problem](notes/sybil-problem.md).
 To counteract this some use a one-vote-per-coin system via [proof-of-stake](proof-of-stake).
 However this means that people/orgs with more coin have more weight in their votes — this is at best a plutocracy

 blockchains are experimental software. they are evolving rapidly.
 There already exists good models for governing hard technical projects: the Linux Foundation and the IETF. demoracies are not suited for fast, robust, change — they waste a lot of time and effort on campaigns, etc.

+## Governance of open vs closed blockchains
+open chains are usually governed using on or off chain governance.

+closed chains completely controlled by the governing authority. they are in charge of development, they have complete control over the blockchain, and decides who can participate.

+public permissioned blockchains

 [^1]: https://hackernoon.com/blockchains-should-not-be-democracies-14379e0e23ad